brettc-git/Card-Deck/README.md

 # Card-Deck
-Global for any card games
+This is a repository for a card deck that can be used for coding card games.